MariusPopa1/TMPS/src/Lab0/Lab0_Report.md

 ### Conclusion

-This simple Java project has provided a clear understanding of the Single Responsibility and Open/Closed principles.
-The SRP ensures that each class handles one task, while the OCP demonstrates how to extend functionality without altering existing code.
+This Java project is a simple example of the Single Responsibility and Open/Closed principles.
+The SRP ensures that each class handles one task, while the OCP demonstrates how to extend functionality without changing existing code.